Execution Checklist

 Formal integration ensures customer outcomes are a shared responsibility, not just a CS team metric that other teams can ignore.

-- Build advanced customer advocacy and referral programs 1–2 months
+- Build customer advocacy and referral programs to convert your healthiest accounts into a measurable expansion and referral channel 1–2 months

-Advocacy programs turn your happiest customers into a measurable acquisition channel with lower CAC than outbound.
+Advocacy programs turn happy customers into an acquisition channel with lower CAC than outbound sales, while reinforcing the outcomes CS already drives.